ch-sa/typora-blubook-modest-theme/Showcase.md

-# 📘What is Blubook
+# What is Blubook Modest

 ------

-**Blubook** is a minimal and beauty themes for Typora.
+> **Blubook** is a minimal and beauty themes for Typora.
 This theme is good for code and read.

 ------